 Carmenere is a difficult grape to grow.
 In Bordeaux, the low yielding fruit often experienced problems ripening after the normal, cool, spring weather conditions.
 That made it difficult for the plant to flower correctly.
 When ripe, the berry adds unique spicy, red fruit, herbal and smoky qualities to a wine.
 In the Medoc. small amounts of the varietal are planted.
 Most of the Carmenere can be found in Pauillac at Chateau Mouton Rothschild and Chateau Clerc Milon.
 In fact, currently in Bordeaux, for the entire appellation, only 4 hectares of Carmenere remains.
 With 1% of their vines devoted to Carmenere, Clerc Milon has the largest plantings in the entire appellation.
 Their vines are old.
 They were planted in 1947.

 Carmenere, outside of Chile is hard to find.
-Naturally, Carmenere matches well with grilled or roasted meats, chicken, pork, lamb, beef and veal.
-Due to its character, it also holds up well with some spicy dishes and strong, hard cheeses.
+With wine and food pairings, Carmenere naturally matches well with smoked, grilled or roasted meats, chicken, pork, lamb, beef and veal.
+Due to its character, it also holds up with and matches perfectly with some spicy dishes and strong, hard cheeses.

 There are Carmenere vines planted in the Right Bank of Bordeaux as well, although they are hard to find.
 In St. Emilion Jean-Luc Thunevin grows Carmenere in his vineyard that is used for Valandraud and Alain Vauthier planted 5% of his Fonbel vineyards to Carmenere.
 With the 2011 Bordeaux vintage, Chateau Brane Cantenac in the Margaux appellation added a small portion, (.5%) of Carmenere to the final blend for the first time.
 There is one small Bordeaux estate making a tiny amount of wine from 100% Carmenere, Chateau Le Geai, a generic Bordeaux which is classified as a Bordeaux Superieur.